ToucH9000/HIDEpropLOS/README.md

 # PIFvayuLOS
 Magisk module to fix Play Integrity in LineageOS for POCO X3 Pro.
+Google has made us all to fight with different fingerprints, as i will be using my own private build.
+I won't be able to know that my latest public build failing device integrity until you can inform me in "Issues" section.
+I will upstream custom spoof from [Chiteroman](https://github.com/chiteroman/PlayIntegrityFix)'s repo.

 ## Bonus Stuff
 See [Details](Details.md) for more power.